stefanledin/responsify-wp/README.txt

 == Screenshots ==

-1. Select the image sizes that you want to use in your templates.
-It's also possible to specify your own media queries.
-2. Use the Picture::create() function to generate responsive images inside your templates.
-3. Congratulations!
-A responsive header image.
+1. Select which filters that RWP should be applied on.
+Thumbnails (post_thumbnail_html) and content (the_content) is used by default.You can also select which markup pattern RWP should generate.
+2. You can also select which image sizes RWP should use, select if RWP should use retina images, ignore image formats and if Picturefill should be used or not.
-4. You can also use the Picture::create( 'style' ) function to generate CSS and media queries for large background images.
+3. You can also use the Picture::create( 'style' ) function to generate CSS and media queries for large background images.
-5. A <style> tag will be created and contains the generated media queries for the background.
+4. A <style> tag will be created and contains the generated media queries for the background.
-6.
-7.

 == Changelog ==
 = 1.7.3 =